infinitydaemon/OpSec-Kernel/Documentation/i2c/smbus-protocol.rst

 =============== =============================================================
 S               Start condition
-Sr              Repeated start condition, used to switch from write to
-                read mode.
 P               Stop condition
 Rd/Wr (1 bit)   Read/Write bit.
 Rd equals 1, Wr equals 0.
 A, NA (1 bit)   Acknowledge (ACK) and Not Acknowledge (NACK) bit Addr  (7 bits)  I2C 7 bit address.
-Note that this can be expanded to
+Note that this can be expanded as usual to
                 get a 10 bit I2C address.
 Comm  (8 bits)  Command byte, a data byte which often selects a register on
                 the device.
 Data  (8 bits)  A plain data byte.
-DataLow and DataHigh represent the low and
+Sometimes, I write DataLow, DataHigh
-                high byte of a 16 bit word.
+                for 16 bit data.
 Count (8 bits)  A data byte containing the length of a block operation.

 [..]
 Data sent by I2C device, as opposed to data sent by the host